13 States Make Contact Tracing Data Public. Here's What They're Learning

 "I also love how they step through the process and provide data and explanation at every step," Watson says.
 "It shows just how difficult it is to get in touch with people, but also how much work the health department is doing to carry it out."

-6. North Dakota: Community Spread Surpasses Household Transmission
+6. North Dakota: Community spread surpasses household transmission

 North Dakota was initially way out front in terms of contact tracing staff, according to NPR's first survey of state health departments.
 In the latest survey published in early August, NPR's analysis found that the state does not currently have enough contact tracing staff to keep up with new cases.